Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: Introduction

 While the minimax framework provides a strong notion of statistical optimality, it does not account for one of the most desirable properties for an RL algorithm: the ability to adapt to the difficulty of the MDP instance.
 For this reason, researchers recently started to investigate the instance-dependent complexity of PAC RL.
-Earlier attempts were made in the simplified setting where the agent has access to a generative model (i.e., it can demand observations from any state-action pair) in $\gamma$-discounted infinite-horizon MDPs \citep{zanette2019almost,al2021adaptive}.
-The online setting, where the agent can only sample trajectories from the environment, has been studied by \cite{al2021navigating} for discounted MDPs and by \cite{wagenmaker21IDPAC} for episodic time-inhomogeneous MDPs.
+Earlier attempts were made in the simplified setting where the agent has access to a generative model (i.e., it can query observations from any state-action pair using a simulator) in $\gamma$-discounted infinite-horizon MDPs \citep{zanette2019almost,al2021adaptive}.
+The online setting, where the agent can only sample trajectories from the environment, has been studied in \cite{al2021navigating} for discounted MDPs and in \cite{wagenmaker21IDPAC} for episodic time-inhomogeneous MDPs.
 All these works derive sample complexity bounds that scale with certain gaps between optimal value functions.
-For instance, in the episodic setting, the \emph{value gap} $\Delta_h(s,a) := V^\star_h(s) - Q^\star_h(s,a)$\footnote{$V^\star$ and $Q^\star$ respectively denote the optimal value and optimal Q-value functions, that are formally defined in Section~\ref{sec:prelim}.} intuitively characterizes the degree of sub-optimality of action $a$ for state $s$ at stage $h$.
+For instance, in the episodic setting, the \emph{value gap} $\Delta_h(s,a) := V^\star_h(s) - Q^\star_h(s,a)$\footnote{$V^\star$ and $Q^\star$ respectively denote the optimal value and action-value functions, that are defined in Section~\ref{sec:prelim}.} intuitively characterizes the degree of sub-optimality of action $a$ for state $s$ at stage $h$.
 Unfortunately, these bounds are known to be sub-optimal and how to achieve instance optimality remains one of the main open questions.
 In fact, recent works on regret minimization \citep{tirinzoni2021fully,dann21ReturnGap} showed that value gaps are often overly conservative, and the same holds for PAC RL.
 We refer the reader to Appendix~\ref{app:related} for a deeper discussion on problem-dependent results in RL and the review of other related PAC learning frameworks.